India to waive certain interest levies on loans in COVID-19 relief

-NEW DELHI, Oct 3 (Reuters) - The Indian government has told the Supreme Court it will waive certain interest levies on loans up to 20 million rupees ($272,888) under a COVID-19 support plan, a legal filing showed, in a move that will bring relief to millions of borrowers.
+NEW DELHI/MUMBAI (Reuters) - The Indian government has told the Supreme Court it will waive certain interest levies on loans up to 20 million rupees ($272,888) under a COVID-19 support plan, a legal filing showed, in a move that will bring relief to millions of borrowers.

-An Indian optician from the northern city of Agra had challenged the plan which allowed skipping repayments for six months but levied an additional “interest-on-interest” on delayed payments which borrowers called unfair.
+While the government did not disclose the impact on the banking sector, an analyst at credit ratings firm ICRA estimated it will cost New Delhi a maximum of 50-70 billion rupees ($682 million-$955 million).

+“We expect the impact to be minimal on profitability of lenders,” said ICRA’s Anil Gupta.

-Other borrowers, such as real estate companies and power utilities, also challenged the plan.
+Other borrowers, including real estate companies and power utilities, also challenged the plan.

 In a filing on Oct.
 2 with the Supreme Court, seen by Reuters, the government said it had decided to waive the compounding interest component on small-business and some other loans related to education and housing, and credit card dues.